What do you mean is it a different Trump doing this speech?

 And I think more and more he smears everybody.

-If you're not either with them or you're smeared by him.
+If you're not either with him or you're smeared by him, he smears Trump.

-I mean, uh Cruz, if you're gonna call somebody a liar every day for five months, you can't expect the support of their people.
+I mean, Cruz, if you're going to call somebody a liar every day for five months, you can't expect the support of their people.

-If you're gonna call people bimbos, who I respect, and people uh and say we should leave NATO and say uh Republicans want people dead in the street while some Republicans.
+If you're going to call people bimbos, who I respect, and people and say we should leave NATO and say Republicans want people dead in the street while some Republicans.

-Wait a minute, wait, whoa, whoa, whoa, whoa, whoa, whoa.
+Wait a minute, wait, whoa, whoa, whoa, whoa, whoa, whoa, we go from bimbo lion, ten, you throw NATO in there.

 His policies and his personal have pushed me away.